Site Logo

 School children of different ethnicities stand around a globe, with one pointing to a location.

-Music Workshop’s Culture Series exposes students to music, instruments, genres and ideas from around the world, an experience that is especially rare in grades K-8.
-These programs provide students with a connection to the global community and spark curiosity that will follow them throughout their educational journeys.
+Music Workshop’s Culture Series exposes students to music, instruments, genres, and ideas from around the world, an experience that is especially rare in grades K-8.
+This programming provides students with a connection to the global community and spark curiosity that will follow them throughout their educational journeys.

 “Music Workshop has been so beneficial in my music classroom this year, because without a curriculum and limited supplies, free resources such as this provide interesting and informative lessons that are easily implemented in any classroom at any point in the year.”